tstoek1/Getting-and-Cleaning-Data-Project/README.md

----
-title: "Getting and Cleaning Data, Course Project"
+# Getting and Cleaning Data, Course Project
-output: word_document
----

 The project data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 **Before running code, download data from the following site, unzip and save to your working directory.** http://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ##run_analysis.R code performs the following actions: